-The following are not considered to be 'separate attempts'
+The following are not considered to be 'separateattempts'

-- where a student is reassessed for a module; - re-enrolment for the module in a subsequent semester where a module grade is 'deferred'. - 3.
-Where, because of extenuating circumstances, a student is permitted to repeat a year, all module results from the original year will be invalidated and such modules will not count towards the total number of attempts. - G12.2 Except in the case of Certificate and Advanced Certificate Awards, or where Pearson regulations apply, there shall be a limit to the number of module attempts permitted within each award. - G12.3 The number of modules (i.e. multiples of 20 credits) which may be attempted within certain awards is stipulated as follows:
+- where a student is reassessed for amodule; - 2. re-enrolment for the module in a subsequent semester where a module grade is 'deferred'. - 3.
+Where, because of extenuating circumstances, a student is permitted to repeat a year, all module results from the original year will be invalidated and such modules will not count towards the total number of attempts.

+- G12.2 Except in the case of Certificate and Advanced Certificate Awards, or where Pearson regulations apply, there shall be a limit to the number of module attempts permitted within each award. - G12.3 The number of credits which may be attempted within certain awards is stipulated as follows:
-Award Minimum Module Permitted Additional Module

-Requirement Attempts as defined in G12 above
+Award Minimum credit Requirement Permitted Additional credit Attempts as defined in G12 above

-(credits in brackets) (credits in brackets)

-Certificate 1 (20) Not applicable
+Certificate 20 Not applicable

-Advanced Certificate 2 (40) Not applicable
+Advanced Certificate 40 Not applicable

-Certificate of Higher Education 6 (120) 6 (120)
+Certificate of Higher Education 120 120

-Diploma of Higher Education 12 (240) 6 (120)
+Diploma of Higher Education 240 120

-Foundation Certificate 6 (120) 6 (120)
+Foundation Certificate 120 120

-Foundation Degree 12 (240) 6 (120)
+Foundation Degree 240 120

-Higher National Diploma 12 (240) Not applicable
+Higher National Diploma 240 Not applicable

-Higher National Certificate 8 (160) Not applicable
+Higher National Certificate 160 Not applicable

-Diploma 5 (100) 5 (100)
+Diploma 100 100

-Graduate Certificate 3 (60) 2 (40)
+Graduate Certificate 60 40

-Graduate Diploma 6 (120) 6 (120)
+Graduate Diploma 120 120

-Postgraduate Certificate 3 (60) 2 (40)
+Postgraduate Certificate 60 40

-Degree and Advanced Diploma 16 (320) 6 (120) at Stage 1

-6 (120) at Stage 2
+Degree and Advanced Diploma 320 120 at Stage 1 6 120 at Stage 2

-Honours Degree 18 (360) 6 (120) at Stage 1

-6 (120) at Stage 2
+Honours Degree 360 120 at Stage 1 6 120 at Stage 2

-Honours Degree - direct entrant to 6 (120) 6 (120)
+Honours Degree - direct entrant to Year3 120 120

-Year 3

-Honours Degree for Cyprus 24 6 (120) at Year 1

-Campus provision with 4 years 6 (120) at Year 2

-study cycle 6 (120) at Years 3 and 4
+Honours Degree for Cyprus Campus provision with 4 years study cycle 480 120 at Year 1 120 at Year 2 120 at Years 3 and 4

-Top-up Degree (Honours) 6 (120) 6 (120)
+Top-up Degree (Honours) 120 120

-Integrated Masters 24 (480) 6 (120) at Stage 1

-6 (120) at Stage 2

-6 (120) at Stage 3
+Integrated Masters 480 120 at Stage 1 120 at Stage 2 120 at Stage 3

-Postgraduate Diploma 6 (120) 6 (120)
+Postgraduate Diploma 120 120

-(Taught and Professional) Masters 9 (180) 6 (120)
+(Taught and Professional) Masters Degree 180 120

-Degree

-Professional Doctorate 27 (540) 6 (120)
+Professional Doctorate 540 120